 Coming out of the oven, they looked good.
 They looked like springerles.
 Biting into one, I was overwhelmed with the sweet/powerful aroma of anise and also thrown back in time into Grandma’s kitchen.
 Not only could I smell the anise, but I could almost smell the cedar Christmas tree, the smoke of the wood stove, and the ever-present pot of coffee.
 Were the cookies good?
 Unbelievable.
 Was my opinion biased by uncontrollable and emotional nostalgia?
 You’re damn right it was.

 Even without springerles, Christmas is usually bit nostalgic for me.
 It is a time for cooking old recipes and remembering getting together with the family.
 Being able to make my own springerles made this year particularly special.
-So my thanks go out to my brother for one of the best Christmas gifts I have ever received, to my mother for keeping grandma’s recipe alive over the years, and of course to Grandma for making such wonderful memories for me to cherish all these years later.
+So my thanks to my brother for one of the best Christmas gifts I have ever received, to my mother for keeping grandma’s recipe alive over the years, and of course to Grandma for making such wonderful memories for me to cherish all these years later.